Environmental Health Epidemiology

 Get the latest news, monthly features, spotlights and see what it is going on this season.
 Environmental Health News.

-During wildfires the air quality can be be bad and unhealthy.
+Air quality can change quickly during fires and when wood-burning stoves are in use.
 How can you tell if the air quality is poor?
 See the air quality index.

 Where are the wildfires and the smoke?
 Find out here.

-Do you know how to protect your healthy during wildfires?
+Do you know how to protect your health during wildfires?
 Learn how.